TroldmandThomas/fMRIpipe/README.md

 ## VirtualEnvironment
 It is recommended to use the virtualenvironment (venv) provided by Python3+.
+Venv's are a way to manage Python packages, they are held in a container, thus the user only has access to packages within the venv.
+This is useful to simulate a clean installation of the packages, and guards against conflicting packages being installed.
 There is an excellent primer on venv's for Python at [realpython](https://realpython.com/python-virtual-environments-a-primer/), if you want to know more about them.
 To setup a venv, simply type: